 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Norfolk Southern, Alphabet, and United Natural Foods and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, March 22, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Norfolk Southern Corporation (NYSE: NSC), Alphabet Inc. (NASDAQ: GOOG, GOOGL), and United Natural Foods, Inc. (NYSE: UNFI).
+NEW YORK, March 22, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Norfolk Southern Corporation NSC, Alphabet Inc. GOOG GOOGL))), and United Natural Foods, Inc. UNFI.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: October 28, 2020 and March 3, 2023